lemonadejs/modal/docs/colorpicker.md

 </Colorpicker>
 ```

-By Default ColorPicker will bind value and add ref to this element.
+By Default Colorpicker will bind value and add ref to this element.